Quills Quotes & Notes: An article about Ken Lavigne - Tenor

 Ken Lavigne believes.
 In fact, he believes so passionately he’s made a recording (his second) with songs like You Raise me Up, Because We Believe and his own creation I’m Coming Home – and called it ‘believe’.
 He has also taken a gigantic step to follow his heart and his dream of singing at Carnegie Hall in New York.

-“I had an epiphany this last Christmas,” said this award-winning singer from his home in Chemainus, BC, where daughter Gracie was off to school and little Lucy was being taken by mother Alice to a mum’s social group.
-“Why am I waiting for something to happen?” continued Ken who has been a member of the original Canadian Tenors and Romanza and has appeared with orchestras across Canada and the US.
+“I had an epiphany one day,” said this award-winning singer from his home in Chemainus, BC, where daughter Gracie was off to school and little Lucy was being taken by mother Alice to a mum’s social group.
+“Why am I waiting for something to happen?” continued Ken who has been a member of the original Canadian Tenors and Romanza and has appears with orchestras across Canada and the US.
 To perform at Carnegie Hall is, for a singer, a huge accomplishment, rather like a mountaineer reaching the summit of Mount Everest.
 “I don’t want to wake up 20 years from now and wonder why I didn’t take the opportunity.
 I casually sent Carnegie Hall an e-mail with my biography.
 I got an immediate response that they’d love to have me.”

 He took a deep breath.
 “The thing is, this is my dream; this is what I want to do.
 The important thing is that I am on the stage to sing my heart out.
 I’m the eternal optimist!”